typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-implicit-any-catch.md

 # `no-implicit-any-catch`

-Disallow usage of the implicit `any` type in catch clauses.
+Disallows usage of the implicit `any` type in catch clauses.

 TypeScript 4.0 added support for adding an explicit `any` or `unknown` type annotation on a catch clause variable.